chaklam-silpasuwanchai/Django-Nuxt-FastAPI-PostgreSQL-Nginx/README.md

 1. To create a super user:

     ```bash
-    docker exec -it [container id of the postgresql] python manage.py createsuperuser
+    docker exec -it [container id of the django] python manage.py createsuperuser
     ```

     You can get the container ID from `docker container list`